Are you looking for where to eat in Porto? Then you’ve come to the right place! Here are some of the best places to eat in Porto for you!

 Confeitaria do Bolhão came recommended to me and for very good reason.

 Visit in the morning (when the tarts are still warm), order an espresso to go with it and make sure you sprinkle a little cinnamon on top.
 The warm custard oozing out of the crisp yet tender pastry will make you day.
 Absolute heaven.
+If you’re looking for the best Portuguese tart in Porto then you’ll find it here.

 This diner style café may not look like much from the outside, but it is home to one of the most epic sandwiches on the planet – and one that was born in Porto.